smitelli/boneyard/Websites/README.md

 # Websites

+## Grandparents Day 2001

+When I was 15 years old, I entered a contest for the annual Grandparents Day organized by Atlantic County, New Jersey.
+My entry was a website titled "15 Years with My Ideal Grandfather."
+It was essentially a photo essay in web page form, with 20 images from my life with my grandfather and a background MIDI of Clair de Lune to round things out.
+I believe this was hosted on Angelfire but I don't have any record of what the URL was.

+I ended up winning the contest's "website" category that year (honestly I don't recall if anybody else entered).

+The JavaScript count-up timer on the page ultimately reached 11,787 days when my grandfather died in 2018.

 ## The Undead Squirrel

 Originally hosted at `http://www.angelfire.com/nj/undeadsquirrel`, The Undead Squirrel was created as a response to my good friend Matt's website, which was predictably named `deadsquirrel` and hosted under the `nj` directory.
 I credit Matt with showing me how Angelfire worked, and trusting me to mess around a little bit with the HTML code of his website before I decided to create one for myself.